Road trip guide: Conquering the paved San Marco Pass

 Set high in the Bergamo Alps, the road to the summit is fully paved.
 It’s called Strada Statale 470.
-Until 2021, the road was Strada Provinciale 8 (SP8) and was built in the years after the World War II.
-It’s asphalted and links Val Brembana with Valtellina.
-The pass has been climbed by the Giro d’Italia bicycle race.
-Close to the pass, at 1.830m above the sea level, there is Ca San Marco a house also built in the late 16th century to provide care to the travelers during winter.
+Until 2021, the road was Strada Provinciale 8 (SP8) and was built in the years after World War II.
+The pass is part of an ancient route built by the end of the 16th century to connect Lombardy with the Grisons area.
+Close to the pass, at 1,830m above sea level, there is Ca San Marco, a house also built in the late 16th century to provide care to travelers during winter.
 The summit itself has a couple of monuments.